skojaku/digitalgarden/src/site/notes/teaching/datavis/note/Design - data vis.md

 # Design
 Data visualization conists of many different parts.
 For example, a simple scatter plot consists of axis, labels, ticks, shapes and colors of points.
-Each component is indispensable and needs to be carefully designed to team up with other components.
+Each component needs to team up with other components.
 Inappropriate arrangement of parts loses clarity and hinders the key messages.

 # Gestalt Principle

-We make sense of complex worlds by grouping different elements.

 "*The whole is something else than the sum of its parts.*"

 as encapsulated by a German Gestalt Psycologist, Kurt Koffka.
+We make sense of complex worlds by grouping different elements.
+We perceive the whole as a unified whole, not as a sum of its parts.

 On the side note, this phrase is a translation from German, and there was another incorrect translation that goes like "The whole is *greater* than the sum of its parts."
 But the original argument of Kurt is that the "whole" is a different element added to its parts, not greater than its parts.

-There are three fundamental principles of how make group things together:
+There are three fundamental principles of how we group things together:

 **#1: Objects are perceived in the simplest form.**
 For example, when we see the Olympic logo, we perceive it as five rings interlocking each other, instead of different (non-ring) objects that are separated to each other.